Naman2608/dear-diary/README.md

 # dear-diary
-A simple &amp; Elegant CLI diary writtting software
+A simple &amp; Elegant CLI diary writting software

 ## Description →
 For Writting in diary = <object file> -new<br>